 The second clash with Jackson came in the form of two Supreme Court arguments.
 They proved to be Wirt's last major cases: Cherokee Nation v.
-Georgia and Worchester v.
+Georgia114 and Worchester v.
 Georgia.
-He had been asked to represent the Cherokee Indians against Georgia's efforts to displace them from their lands.
+115 He had been asked to represent the Cherokee Indians against Georgia's efforts to displace them from their lands.
 Although the Supreme Court denied jurisdiction in the first case, it is considered one of Wirt's finest arguments.
 Worchester provided the Court with the opportunity to rule in favor of the Indians, but with Georgia's recalcitrance and Jackson's lack of interest, the Court's gesture proved merely symbolic, and the Trail of Tears ensued.
-Wirt's summation was so powerful that Chief Justice Marshall had tears in his eyes.116 ter, Agnes, died in January 1831 at the age of sixteen.
-After that, he wrote, "I have no taste now for worldly business.
+Wirt's summation was so powerful that Chief Justice Marshall had tears in his eyes.116

+Wirt's death came rather suddenly.
+He suffered a serious blow when his youngest daughter, Agnes, died in January 1831 at the age of sixteen.
+117 After that, he wrote, "I have no taste now for worldly business.
 I go to it reluctantly.
 I would keep company only with my Saviour and his holy book.
-I dread the worldthe strife and contention and emulation of the bar-yet I will do my duty-this is part of my religion."118 He carried on until early in the Supreme Court's 1834 Term.
+I dread the world the strife and contention and emulation of the bar-yet I will do my duty-this is part of my religion."118 He carried on until early in the Supreme Court's 1834 Term.
 On February 9, having been in Washington for a couple of weeks, he took ill while walking the mile from his boarding house to the Capitol for Sunday services.
-His health deteriorated rapidly despite medical attention, and a week later, with his family gathered round him, he faded away on the morning of February 18, 1834.120 Upon receiving word, the Supreme Court adjourned, and the members of the bar gathered in the Courtroom, where Daniel Webster spoke briefly in honor of Wirt.
-They formed a committee to oversee his funeral, selecting Samuel Southard to speak and requesting burial in Congressional Cemetery.
+119 His health deteriorated rapidly despite medical attention, and a week later, with his family gathered round him, he faded away on the morning of February 18, 1834.
+120 Upon receiving word, the Supreme Court adjourned, and the members of the bar gathered in the Courtroom, where Daniel Webster spoke briefly in honor of Wirt.
+121 They formed a committee to oversee his funeral, selecting Samuel Southard to speak and requesting burial in Congressional Cemetery.
 At the opening of the Supreme Court session the next day, Chief Justice Marshall spoke briefly about Wirt's passing: